Gum Wall: Cleanings

 On November 3, 2015, the Pike Place Market Preservation & Development Authority announced that the wall would be fully cleaned for the first time in 20 years.
 The steam cleaning and maintenance was intended to prevent further erosion of the bricks on the walls from the sugar in the gum.
 Prior to this, it had only ever been spot-cleaned in areas where gum had been placed in prohibited areas.
 In response to online posts, Pike Place Market officials launched a photo contest, encouraging fans to share their personal photos and memories of the wall online.

 Work began on November 10 and took 130 hours to complete, with over 2,350 lbs of gum removed and disposed of.
-The work was contracted to a local company and cost about $4,000 to complete.
+The work was contracted to a local company and cost about $4,000.
 The temperature of the steam machines reached up to 280 F, delaminating the gum pieces and ensuring that the low pressure would not harm the bricks.
 The discarded gum was then sent to a normal landfill rather than composted.

 After the cleaning was finished, gum began to be re-added to the wall almost immediately, as there were no preventative measures to prohibit sticking gum to the newly cleaned wall.
 Some of the new additions were memorials to the November 2015 Paris attacks.
 The gum wall was cleaned again in September 2018 and November 2024.